VSCodium/vscodium/README.md

 If you want to build from source yourself, head over to [Microsoft's vscode repo](https://github.com/Microsoft/vscode) and follow their [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run).
 This repo exists to make it easier to get the latest version of MIT-licensed VSCode.

-Microsoft's build process does download additional files.
+Microsoft's build process (which we are running to build the binaries) does download additional files.
 This was brought up in [Microsoft/vscode#49159](https://github.com/Microsoft/vscode/issues/49159) and [Microsoft/vscode#45978](https://github.com/Microsoft/vscode/issues/45978).
 These are the packages downloaded during build:

 - Extensions from the Microsoft Marketplace:
   - ms-vscode.node-debug2